Local Government Elections

 Vacancies

-There is currently no councillor position available.
+There is currently no councillor positions available.
 The term for vacancies is 19 Months (expires Oct 2027)

 Who can nominate?